Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Table of Contents

-One pan meals where everything cooks together are always a welcome addition to the meal plan.
-Especially ones as tasty as this sausage green bean potato casserole.
-Tender vegetables and smoked sausage are baked together for this all-in-one hearty meal that can stand on its own or be served with a side dish.
+One-pan meals are always a welcome addition to the weekly meal plan, especially ones as tasty as this sausage green bean potato casserole.
+Tender vegetables and smoked sausage are baked together for this all-in-one hearty meal.
+This recipe can stand on its own or be served with a side dish.

 close up shot of a serving of Sausage Green Bean Potato Casserole on a plate